hackerwins/homepage-old/docs/project.md

 ### Project

 Project represents your service or application in Yorkie.
-For example, you might have separate projects for your application.

-You can create a project for a service  when you first start using Yorkie.
-You can add more projects on an as-needed basis, for example, if you want to manage [auth webhook](/docs/auth-webhook) and documents.
+Separate Projects can exist within a single application.
+You can add more Projects as needed, for example, if you want to manage [auth webhook](/docs/auth-webhook) and documents for specific purposes.

-*Server creates a `default project` automatically.
-If you create a client without apiKey, the client is created in the default project.*

-To manage projects you can use the `project` subcommand:
+To manage Projects you can use the `project` subcommand:

 ```bash
 $ yorkie project